5 Things to Know About the iOS 12.5 Update

 If you need help making a decision, check out our reasons to, and not to, install the iOS 12.5 update on your iPhone, iPad, or iPod touch.

-We’re in the process of publishing our mini iOS 12.5 reviews for iPhone 6 and iPhone 5s so check those roundups for additional feedback if you need it.
+We’ve published our mini iOS 12.5 reviews for iPhone 6 and iPhone 5s so check those roundups for additional feedback if you need it.

 iOS 12.5 Problems